TsioryRasoloarijaona/chat-app-php/README.md

 # chat-app-php
-this app is based in PHP and MySQL
+this app is based on PHP and MySQL

 ## functionnality
 - sing up with email checking and upload your own profile picture